Thank you for your interest in becoming an EJP member!

 - intern in the EJP office

 You’ll find information about each opportunity below.
-The next application deadline is October 1, 2021, except for RGI, which accepts applications on rolling basis.
+The next application deadline is Monday Oct 3, 2022.

 College-in-Prison Program at Danville Correctional Center

-We resumed in-person programming at Danville Correctional Center in Fall 2021.
-The deadline for submitting applications to participate with EJP in Spring 2022 is October 1, 2021.
-This, of course, is subject to public health conditions.
-We currently require EJP members who are involved with our Danville programs to be vaccinated or, if this is not possible, to provide regular negative test results.
+The deadline for submitting applications to participate with EJP in Fall 2022 is Oct 3, 2022.
+Please note that the state currently requires EJP members who are involved with our Danville programs to be vaccinated and boosted.

 Our college-in-prison program is at the heart of everything else we do.
 It consists of 12 different initiatives at Danville Correctional Center.
 Individuals interested in working with EJP must apply to a specific initiative or program; you are welcome to apply to more than one.